ferrocene/ferrocene/ferrocene/doc/user-manual/src/self-test/using.rst

 .. note::

-   - ``ferrocene-self-test`` can only be used with the toolchain it is distributed with
+   - The tool can only be used with the toolchain it is distributed with
-   - ``ferrocene-self-test`` does not accept any command line options
+   - The tool does not accept any command line options

 All the performed checks will be displayed.
 If any check fails, an error will be emitted along with an ID.